crolllab/teaching/Bioinformatics_Tools/Course_3_SNP_calling/README.md

 # create an index of the bam file
 samtools index $i.sorted.bam
 done

+# quick check to see if the loop has completed successfully
+ls *sorted.bam.bai|wc -l

+# your output should be "9", if you get a lower number, re-run it
 ```

 The bowtie option `-x` defines the reference genome. `-p` defines how many processors should be used. `rg` and `rg-id` are "labels" that will help us later identify again the individual. `-1` and `-2` define the downloaded sequences.
 You see that we use the `$i` variable to create the correct filename.